medialab/xan/docs/cmd/frequency.md

 respectively.

 Since this computes an exact frequency table, memory proportional to the cardinality of each selected column is required.
+If you expect this will overflow your memory, you can compute an approximate top-k using the -a, --approx flag.

 To compute custom aggregations per group, beyond just counting, please be sure to check the `xan groupby` command instead.